Filipzero/Transmission-Models-in-Networks-and-Their-Differences/README.md

 | σ      | Progression rate from exposed to infectious (SEIR, SEIRS) |
 | ω      | Waning immunity rate (SIRS, SEIRS) |

-The models describe a population divided into compartments (depending on the epidemic model) and are implemented in two ways:
+The models describe a population divided into X compartments (depending on the epidemic model) and are implemented in two ways:

 * As a **mean-field ODE approximation**, which assumes homogeneous mixing of the population and describes the evolution of the proportions of susceptible and infected individuals over time.
 The total population N is assumed constant, so S(t)+I(t)=N, or in terms of proportions, s(t)+i(t)=1.